iroha-one/odoo-docs-ja/_sources/developer/howtos/rdtraining/B_acl_irrules.rst.txt

 .. note::

-    * The group of an access right can be ommitted, this means the ACL applies to *every user*, this is a useful but risky fallback as depending on the applications installed it can grant even non-users access to the model.
+    * The group of an access right can be omitted, this means the ACL applies to *every user*, this is a useful but risky fallback as depending on the applications installed it can grant even non-users access to the model.
     * If no access right applies to a user, they are not granted access (default-deny).
-    * If a menu item points to a model to which a user doesn't have acces and has no submenus which the user can see, the menu will not be displayed.
+    * If a menu item points to a model to which a user doesn't have access and has no submenus which the user can see, the menu will not be displayed.

 .. exercise:: Update the access rights file to: